 Earlier, we said that the trash can was something you'd look at every day, but there's an obvious exception to that rule: an under-counter trash can, either the door-mount or pull-out variety.
 This Simplehuman trash can is the pullout kind, and as these things go, it's surprisingly easy to install.
 The heavy-duty steel frame and slides come pre-assembled, so installing the hardware is a simple matter of driving eight screws into your cupboard.

 This is the ultimate space-saver for small kitchens, taking up exactly zero square inches of your floor.
 At a capacity of 30 liters, it's a small trash can, and you'll need to empty it frequently, but if space is at a premium, that's a pretty small compromise.
-You'll want to do that anyway in order to keep smells at a minimum, because there's no lid.
+You'll want to do that anyway in order to keep smells at a minimum because there's no lid.
 Simplehuman has its own custom-fit bags for this trash can, but generic 10-gallon garbage bags will fit just fine.
-If you need a recycling bin as well, the company makes a similarly-sized dual compartment model with a total of 35 liters' capacity, split between trash and recycling.
+If you need a recycling bin as well, the company makes a similarly-sized dual-compartment model with a total of 35 liters capacity split between trash and recycling.
 Both models carry a five-year warranty.

 The Best Splurge-Worthy Kitchen Trashcan

 A certain number of you may have read through the reviews so far, and said to yourselves, "Okay, but what if I want it all?"
 If that's you, then this is your trash can.
 It's not just a simple receptacle for waste, it's legitimately a statement piece in your kitchen.
 It genuinely has just about everything you could ask for in a state-of-the-art kitchen trash can.
 Handsome brushed stainless steel exterior?
 Check.
 Antibacterial, fingerprint-resistant coating?
 Check.
 Motion sensor?
 Check.
-About the only thing missing is odor control, but the automatic lid fits so well that it shouldn't be an issue for you.
+Just about the only thing missing is odor control, but the automatic lid fits so well that it shouldn't be an issue for you.

 It's also designed so that you can remove and replace the bags without having to lift the top from the unit.
 Like other Simplehuman models, there are custom-fitted bags available for this one, and a storage dispenser in the can itself so you can simply pull out a new bag as soon as the old one is removed (You can use aftermarket bags as well, though they won't necessarily fit the dispenser).
 If you like the idea of an automatic trash can, this one's large capacity and its attractive, thoughtful design—not to mention the five-year warranty—make it an excellent choice.